PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 GEORGE YARDLEY WAS NBA’S FIRST 2,000-POINT KING

-Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections. – Obrey Brown
+A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
+From pro football’s Super Bowl to baseball’s World Series, from dynamic soccer’s World Cup to golf’s and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more major tennis like Wimbledon, tiny connections to that NBA and a little NHL, major college football, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10. – Obrey Brown

 Curiously, there was a direct link from the NBA to the University of Redlands basketball program.
 Rob Yardley came in the form of a role player in the late 1979s, early 1980s.
 Upon examination, Yardley, an outgoing, intelligent and seemingly Christian-living soul, stood 6-foot-6 in a Bulldog uniform.
 Basketball historians, incidentally, might recognize the name of Yardley.